xLinkOut/telegram-udf-autoit/README.md

 	* $BOT_TOKEN = AbCdFgH...
 (Token of your bot));
 4. Now you can use all the function provided in the file.

+_This UDF use curl to upload file to Telegram Server (like pictures, audios ecc); the library itself download the file if missing and use it in a temp folder_

 ## How to wait for incoming messages:

 To wait incoming messages you have to put the bot in Polling State, as this